banisterious/obsidian-oneirometrics/docs/developer/implementation/post-refactoring-roadmap.md

 2. Add integration tests for these components

 **Deliverables:**
-- Hardened critical components
+- ✅ Hardened critical components
-- Integration test suite
+- ✅ Integration test suite
-- Monitoring for defensive measure triggers
+- ✅ Monitoring for defensive measure triggers

 #### Phase 4: Broader Application (2-3 weeks)
-**Risk Level: Medium to High**
+**Risk Level: Medium to High** 🔄 **In Progress**

 1. Gradually extend to other areas of the codebase
 2. Document patterns and best practices for team adoption